avary/stoolap/docs/_docs/architecture/transaction-isolation.md

 # Transaction Isolation in Stoolap

 Stoolap implements Multi-Version Concurrency Control (MVCC) to provide transaction isolation with minimal locking overhead.
-This document covers how transactions work in Stoolap, the available isolation levels, and best practices for transaction management.
+This document explains how transactions work in Stoolap and the available isolation levels.

-## Isolation Levels
+## Implemented Isolation Levels

-Stoolap supports two isolation levels:
+Stoolap currently supports two isolation levels:

-1. **ReadCommitted** - Provides read committed isolation where transactions only see data that has been committed by other transactions at the time a statement begins execution.
+1. **ReadCommitted** - The default isolation level where a transaction only sees data that has been committed by other transactions.
+Each query within the transaction may see different versions of data as other transactions commit.

-2. **SnapshotIsolation** - Provides snapshot isolation where transactions see a consistent snapshot of the database as it existed at the start of the transaction.
+2. **SnapshotIsolation** - Provides a consistent view of the database as it was when the transaction started.
+All queries within the transaction see the same snapshot of data, regardless of concurrent commits by other transactions.

 ## MVCC Implementation